Spirits in the Forest

-Spirits in the Forest – A Depeche Mode Film is a live concert film, documentary, and album by the English electronic music band Depeche Mode.
-Directed by award-winning filmmaker and long-time artistic collaborator Anton Corbijn.
+Spirits in the Forest – A Depeche Mode Film is a live concert film, documentary, and album by the English electronic music band Depeche Mode, directed by award-winning filmmaker and long-time artistic collaborator Anton Corbijn.
 The film chronicles the final concert of the band's Global Spirit Tour at the Waldbühne in Berlin, Germany, as well as the stories of six fans of the band.
 The film was released to cinemas worldwide on 21 November 2019.
-A DVD & Blu-Ray featuring the full concert titled LiVE SPiRiTS was released on 26 June 2020.
+A DVD and Blu-ray release featuring the full concert titled LiVE SPiRiTS was released on 26 June 2020.